EternityForest/barrel.css/README.md

 ### control-fg
 This color is used for buttons and text inputs, and also small indicators and table headings.

+### contrasting-bg-color

+Normally control-bg, but if you ever set control-bg to something other than a solid color, set this to something that gives approproate contrast with fg.
+Must not be transparent.

 ### 3D colors